 We thank you for your continued support of the department and its programs.
-Your contributions provide the margin of excellence needed to advance the tradition of outstanding research and training in the Department of Biomolecular Chemistry, formerly Physiological Chemistry.
-To continue to set the standard for excellence in teaching and research, alumni and friends can make a tax-deductible donation to the Department’s Chairman’s Fund (click link) through our philanthropic entity, the University of Wisconsin Foundation.
+Your contributions will provide the margin of excellence needed to advance the tradition of outstanding research and training in the Department of Biomolecular Chemistry, formerly Physiological Chemistry.
+To continue to set the standard for excellence in research and teaching, alumni and friends can make a tax-deductible donation to the Department of Biomolecular Chemistry Distinguished Graduate Student Fellowship and/or The Department of Biomolecular Chemistry Chairman’s Fund through our philanthropic entity, the University of Wisconsin Foundation.

 The Department of Biomolecular Chemistry Distinguished Graduate Student Fellowship will be awarded on an annual basis to a dissertator PhD student obtaining their PhD in the lab of a Biomolecular Chemistry faculty member.
 The fellowship will be awarded to students that have displayed creativity, curiosity, collegiality and perseverance in pursuit of their PhD thesis research.
 In addition, this fellowship aims to enrich the diversity of our PhD community.
 To contribute to this fund, which was initiated in 2022 by the BMC faculty, please click the link HERE.

 The Department of Biomolecular Chemistry Chairman’s Fund provides support for innovative research and training within the Department.
 Examples of the many giving opportunities include support of the training of our students with stipend funding, awards for excellence in graduate student research or teaching, or meeting travel awards.
 Other giving opportunities include named lectureships, professorships or funding for particular research programs.
 To contribute to this fund, please click the link HERE.